History of Palm Beach County, Florida: 2010–present

 In 2016, Westlake became the newest incorporated municipality in Palm Beach County.
 Following the inauguration of Donald Trump in January 2017, he became the second president of the United States to have a Winter White House in Palm Beach County, designating his Mar-a-Lago property in Palm Beach for that purpose.
 In September of that year, Hurricane Irma passed west of the county as it moved northward through Florida.
 Several locations reported strong tropical storm-force sustained winds and hurricane-force wind gusts.
 Up to 566,970 electrical customers in Palm Beach County alone lost power.
 The storm left approximately $300 million in damage and five deaths in the county.
 The high-speed train Brightline opened its first two stations in Fort Lauderdale and West Palm Beach in January 2018, with a Miami station opened in May of that year.
-Brightline intends to offer high-speed train service from Miami to Orlando by 2022.
+Brightline extended its service to Orlando in 2023.

 Palm Beach County was also significantly impacted by the opioid epidemic, especially in the mid and late 2010s.
 The county recorded 262 heroin overdoses in 2010, while 1,271 opiate overdoses were reported in 2015.
 Fatalities related to opioids rose from 143 in 2012 to 569 in 2016, a five-year increase of 509 percent.
 Further, Palm Beach County led the state of Florida in heroin-related deaths in 2015 (with 158) and fentanyl-related deaths in 2018 (with 278).
 In response, the county government developed a plan which, among other recommendations, called for providing community education, expanding access to treatment while also increasing accountability of treatment facilities, and advocating for legislation at the local, state, and federal levels relevant to combating the opioid epidemic.